mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 Where `RadioGroup` is the link between all of its `Radio` children.
 Its role is to ensure that only one element can be selected inside its own context, which is its children tree.

-It owns a `selected` property that corresponds to the **unique name** of the selected radio component.
+It owns a `selected` property that corresponds to the **unique name** of the selected radio component **in this context**.

 Using the context of React in that specific case allows to keep consistency between the components but it also doesn't block the composability nature of React: I can position my radio element almost anywhere without losing the current form state.

-This is what we call _implicit state passing_.
-We manage the state in a way that the user doesn't have to care about.
+The technique of _hiding_ the state management between this kind of components is called _implicit state passing_.
+We manage the state in a way that the end user(the developer) doesn't have to care about.

 #### The `Stepper` example

-To take another example, let's imagine something like a page `Stepper`: display a view based on an id, something like:
+To take another example, let's imagine something like a page `Stepper`.
+If you have ever implemented a wizard, a tutorial or a carousel, it's like a way to display a specific view based on a state, just like a router:

 ```jsx
 const Component = () => {